WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 401 (Unauthorized)

-If the requester tries to request an upload URL for a file that is not in one of the requester's collections, we will respond with 401 UNAUTHORIZED.
+If the requester tries to request an upload URL for a file that is not in one of the requester's boards, we will respond with 401 UNAUTHORIZED.

 ##### 400 (Bad request)